A Quantum Gate Architecture via Teleportation and Entanglement: Arbitrary many-qubit unitary operations with QGATE

 We now develop an approach for efficiently implementing a general Hamiltonian with QGATE by building upon the quantum circuit construction of projectors, proposed by Ollive and Louise \cite{ollive2024gate} for qubit-efficient encoding \cite{Shee2022,huang2023quantum,koska2024tree}.
-Consider a sparse numerical Hamiltonian $H_n$ that defines the unitary evolution $U_n = \exp{-iH_n\Delta}$.
+Consider a numerical Hamiltonian $H_n$ that defines the unitary evolution $U_n = \exp{-iH_n\Delta}$.
 We can write this numerical Hamiltonian as

 where $h_{i,j}$ is the numerical value of the $(i,j)$-th term of the Hamiltonian, and $\ket{\psi_i}$ denotes the $i$th state of the Hilbert space of the problem.
-We will make a few assumptions without loss of generality: (1) The Hamiltonian must be Hermitian.
-Hence, if it originally was not, then we have to expand the state space sufficiently to make $H_n$ Hermitian; (2) Hamiltonian~\eqref{eq:expandH} acts on $N$ logical qubits, which is sufficiently large to encode the problem; and (3) the basis $\{\ket{\psi_j}\}$ is provided.
+We will make a few assumptions about Hamiltonian~\eqref{eq:expandH} without loss of generality: (1) it must be Hermitian \footnote{If the Hamiltonian is initially not Hermitian then we have expanded the state space (increased $N$) sufficiently to make $H_n$ Hermitian}; (2) it acts on $N$ logical qubits, which is sufficiently large to encode the problem; and (3) the basis $\{\ket{\psi_j}\}$ is provided.

 The initial computation required is to establish the translation of the operators $\ketbra{\psi_i}{\psi_j}$ in Eq.~\eqref{eq:expandH} into physical operations on the qubits.
 We can achieve this either by expanding $\ketbra{\psi_i}{\psi_j}$ in terms of Pauli strings, or by direct implementation.
 We will consider both methods and demonstrate that the latter can deliver significant savings in the total number of required operations.